Gene Regulatory Network Analysis with SCENIC¶

 Generate a binary regulon activity matrix¶

-from omicverse.externel.pyscenic.binarization import binarize
+from omicverse.external.pyscenic.binarization import binarize

 binary_mtx, auc_thresholds = binarize(